node-class-may-2023/ComIT_Node/javascript.md

 * This practice it's called **Hoisting**
 * Remember that JavaScript was created to be an easy language to use and learn
 * When running the code JavaScript will go through the code 2 times
-* First time it will check the variables and funcitons definition and move them to the higher part of the code
+* First time it will check the variables and functions definition and move them to the higher part of the code
 * Second time will execute the rest of the code

 **Example:**